hinter-net/hinter-cline/hinter-helper.md

 # `hinter-helper` CLI Tool

-`hinter-helper` is an interactive command-line tool for managing peers and report drafts according to `hinter-cline` conventions.
+`hinter-helper` is an interactive command-line tool for managing peers, groups, and report drafts according to `hinter-cline` conventions.

 ## Running the Tool